mtbottle/mtbottle-website/blog/posts/2022-03-20-project_risk.md

 Using the transitive property on the previous statement, _time estimation is about risk management_.

-Project risk usually occurs in 2 forms:
+Project risks usually occur in 2 forms:

 - Planning risk
 - Execution risk